sonic-net/DASH/documentation/dataplane/dash-byo-data-plane-app.md

 note over User,SW: BYO data plane app update a flow entry BYODPA->>SW: SAI update flow entry
 ```

-This allows the data plane app also be able to program the ASIC, so that data plane app can implement features such as: flow management, match stage entry eviction, etc.

-> **NOTE**:
->
-> Please bare in mind that - Although some APIs can be accessed by both roles, such as creating match stage entries, but this is not a good practice, because the ASIC state will be overwritten by the last caller without any synchronization and knowledge from the other side.
-So, please make sure that the APIs are only called by one side.

 ### 2.4.
 Flow management